Welcome to TSCM Questions,

 5. Our team (2-4 techs) will arrive at your location, dressed to blend in, with a few nondescript equipment cases stacked on a small luggage cart.

 6. You are welcome to be with us, and ask questions, throughout the inspection.
 We enjoy explaining the methodology and equipment.

 7. Upon completion, we conduct a verbal debriefing.

 8. A full written report is usually delivered within a week.
-It includes: an executive summary, findings, explanation of instrumentation and methodology, an inventory of areas inspected, serial numbers of security seals used, information security vulnerabilities discovered, and cost-effective recommendations for remediation.
+It includes: an executive summary, our findings, explanation of instrumentation and methodology, an inventory of areas inspected, serial numbers of security seals used, information security vulnerabilities discovered, and cost-effective recommendations for remediation.
 We are always available to review your report with you.
 With Murray Associates, your due diligence is documented in writing by an independent and certified, professional security consultant.